FEMA - New Flood Map

 - Enter property address

 - Select desired GIS layer to view preliminary map or the existing FIRM map

 FEMA’s preliminary FIRM and Flood Insurance Study can be viewed here and on the FEMA web page.

 New development in the Special Flood Hazard Area will be subject to permit requirements and development limitations to help avoid or reduce projected flood impacts.
-Owners in the Special Flood Hazard Area will also be required to buy flood insurance.
+Owners in the Special Flood Hazard Area, with a federally backed mortgage loan, will also be required to buy flood insurance.